-- If you would like a beach style vacation, then going to a Muslim country is probably not the way to go.
-Countries like Pakistan don’t allow women to wear any type of bathing suits, including the infamous burkini.
-However, I have heard of them allocating days and times when men and women can be in the water SEPERATELY with or without kids.
-Your hotel pool is the best thing to a beach vacation in a Muslim country.
-Indonesia may be your next bet.
+- If you like a beach style vacation then going to a Muslim country is probably not the way to go.
+Muslim countries are particular about clothing due to terrorism-related events and it is plain cold most of the time.
+“However, I have heard the concept of allocating days and times when men and women can be in the water SEPERATELY with or without kids”.
+Your hotel pool is the best thing next to a beach vacation in a Muslim country.

 What to do and See:

-- Please keep your passport, embassy information, and emergency phone numbers close to you (hidden in your bra or undershirt) at all the times.
+- There is no alcohol or public displays of affection allowed.
+Please keep your passport, embassy information, and emergency phone numbers close to you (hidden in your bra or undershirt) at all times.